Become an Amazon seller: Successfully sell merchandise and private label products

 Amazon-Händler werden: Verkäufer-Konto und Produkt sind schnell angelegt, aber was dann?

 Amazon dominates e-commerce in Germany.
-With a substantial market share of around 68%, hardly any online seller can afford to ignore this enormous customer base.
-It’s no wonder that each year a new generation of marketplace sellers starts on the trading platform.
+With a substantial market share of around 68%, hardly any online retailer can afford to ignore this enormous customer base.
+No wonder that every year a new generation of marketplace sellers starts on the trading platform.
 However, those who want to become successful Amazon sellers should focus on good preparation.
-Contrary to popular belief, selling on Amazon is a business model that requires the appropriate know-how.
+Contrary to popular belief, selling on Amazon is a ± business model that requires corresponding know-how.

-Nevertheless, those who want to sell branded goods or their own brand on the e-commerce platform can easily get started.
+Nevertheless, those who want to sell merchandise or their own brand on the e-commerce platform can easily get started.
 A seller account can be set up in no time.
-Below, we would like to provide you with the key aspects that everyone who wants to become an Amazon seller should know beforehand.
+Below, we would like to provide you with the most important aspects that anyone who wants to become an Amazon seller should know beforehand.

-What sounds like a matter of belief is more a decision of personal preference.
-Both models have advantages and disadvantages and do not exclude each other.
-However, there are fundamental differences that may speak for or against each type of product.
+What sounds like a matter of belief is more of a decision of personal preferences.
+Both models have advantages and disadvantages and do not exclude each other at all.
+However, there are fundamental differences that speak for or against each type of product.

-Private Label and brands are often used synonymously and refer to the sale of products under one’s own brand.
-Typically, so-called white label products are purchased in larger quantities and branded with one’s own design and logo.
-However, it is also possible to have custom-created products manufactured.
-This, of course, is more labor-intensive and expensive.
+Private label and brands are usually used synonymously and refer to the sale of products under one’s own brand.
+Typically, so-called white label products are purchased in larger quantities and branded with one’s own brand design and logo.
+However, it is also conceivable to have custom-created products manufactured.
+This, however, is logically more complex and expensive.
 White label products, on the other hand, can be produced relatively cheaply, especially in China.
-However, there are also many opportunities to source products within the EU.
+But there are also many opportunities to source products within the EU.

 AdvantagesDisadvantages

-1. Building your own brand presence is possible
+1. Establishment of one’s own brand presence possible

 3. No direct competition on the product listing

-4. Access to the product listing and thus control over keywords and text
+4. Access to the product listing and thus keywords and text under one’s own control

 5. Large profit margins possible

-1. Potentially difficult sourcing due to communication issues
+1. Possibly difficult sourcing due to communication problems

 2. High risk when sourcing in China